freitaucher/reinforcement_learning/README.md

     "qtable_last": "qlast.npy",		       - file to store the current qtable
     "learning_rate": 0.1,		       - learning rate to update the qtable
-    "gamma": 0.1,    			       - discout rate to update the qtable "random_step_prob": 0		       - if "0" the steps are selected based on qtable.
+    "gamma": 0.1,    			       - discout rate to update the qtable "random_step_prob": 0		       - probability of the random step.
+If "0" the steps are selected based on qtable.
 In training regime some portion of steps must be random - so set it within (0,1)
 }
 ```